-- Brazilian Project Bonds Law (Law 12,431/2011) provides that foreign investors holding such bonds benefit from 0% withholding tax.
+- Law 12,431/2011 provides foreign investors and other local investors (such as natural persons) holding such bonds benefit from 0% withholding tax (except if the beneficiary is located in a tax haven jurisdiction).
 Such tax-exempt bonds are a common mechanism in Brazil to use debt capital markets to finance infrastructure investments.
-Among other requirements, the bonds must have a weighted average duration of more than 4 years and the proceeds thereof must be used in certain investment projects. - Brazilian Law No. 9,481/1997 provides that international charter payments are subject to a 0% withholding tax rate (except if the beneficiary is located in a tax haven jurisdiction).
-Most offshore oil assets and ship financing structures are designed to benefit from this advantage, coupled with REPETRO-SPED.
+Among other requirements, the bonds must have (a) a weighted average duration of more than 4 (four) years, (b) predetermined fixed interest plus monetary adjustment based on the price index or the Reference Rate - TR. with any agreement for floating interest rates based on market indexes not permitted and (c) the proceeds thereof must be used in certain investment projects deemed as priorities by the Federal Government. - Bonds issued abroad for infrastructure projects: any interest paid to abroad in connection with international bonds which resources are used to foster infrastructure projects (approved by the government) are tax exempt, provided that certain requirements are met. - Brazilian Law 9,481/1997 provides that international charter payments are subject to a 0% withholding tax rate (except if the beneficiary is located in a tax haven jurisdiction).
+Most offshore oil assets and ship financing structures are designed to benefit from this advantage, coupled with REPETRO-SPED. - Law 14,801 authorizes funds to be raised for priority projects (as so defined by the Brazilian Government) by means of the issuance of bonds, backed by Law 12,431/2024 in the international market and provides that investors/ financiers holding such bonds benefit from 0% withholding tax (except if the beneficiary is located in a tax haven jurisdiction and interest paid or credited by a source in Brazil to an individual or legal entity connected, resident, or domiciled offshore, even if not established in tax haven jurisdiction, in which case a 30% rate will apply).